 - Businesses which have already received grant payments that equal the maximum levels of State aid permitted under the de minimis and the COVID-19 Temporary State Aid Framework; and

-- Businesses that were in administration, are insolvent or where a striking-off notice has been made at the date of the local restriction or widespread national restriction.
+- Businesses that were in administration, are insolvent or where a striking-off notice.

 Where the business is NOT shown in the local non-domestic rating list

-For those businesses not shown in the local non-domestic rating list, we will determine grants once all other applications have been determined but will be consistent with the levels set out.
+For those businesses not shown in the local non-domestic rating list, we will require evidence of the date of which your business started trading.

 We reserve the right to change the amount of the grant award, depending on the number of applications received.
 The total of any grant we award cannot be challenged.

 What can you apply for?

-The Business Adaptations Grants Team is allocating grants of up to £5,000 to businesses in the hospitality sector which provide eligible invoices/receipts/quotes for purchases they have already made, or intend to make, in relation to adapting their business to COVID-19.
+The Business Adaptations Grants Team is allocating grants of up to £5,000 to businesses in the which provide eligible invoices/receipts/quotes for purchases they have already made, or intend to make, in relation to adapting their business to COVID-19 recovery.
 Grants allocated will be made in direct relation to the amount evidenced by the business as having been spent/is planned to spend, rather than in relation to the type of purchase being made.
-The listed items below are examples of the type of purchase which would be deemed eligible; i.e. those which directly adapt the business to COVID-19.
-These examples are not exhaustive.

 Businesses can claim back appropriate expenditure made from 1 June 2021 or planned expenditure including: items to assist with social distancing and hygiene (queue ropes, stickers/signage, hand san stations), outdoor furniture/lighting/heating, tech which helps businesses to maintain their services (contactless payments, IT equipment, web design, just eat membership, online ordering etc.) or adaptations to provide more space.